BuffMcBigHuge/text-generation-webui-edge-tts/README.md

 # text-generation-webui-edge-tts
 A simple extension for the [text-generation-webui by oobabooga](https://github.com/oobabooga/text-generation-webui) that uses [edge_tts](https://github.com/rany2/edge-tts) for audio output.
+It also supports post-processing using [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).

 ## How to install
 Assuming you already have the webui set up: